nopara73/ZeroLink/README.md

 ### CoinJoin

 The idea of [CoinJoin](https://bitcointalk.org/index.php?topic=279249.0) (CJ) was introduced in 2013 by Gregory Maxwell.
 When multiple participants add inputs to a common CJ transaction and some of the outputs have the same value no one can tell which input intended to fund which of these outputs.
 CoinJoin based techniques are generally the most Blockchain space efficient, therefore the cheapest on-chain Bitcoin privacy techniques.
-The maximum reachable theoretical anonimity set goes [from 350 to 470](https://bitcoin.stackexchange.com/questions/57073/what-is-the-maximum-anonimity-set-of-a-coinjoin-transaction/57091).
+The maximum reachable theoretical anonymity set goes [from 350 to 470](https://bitcoin.stackexchange.com/questions/57073/what-is-the-maximum-anonimity-set-of-a-coinjoin-transaction/57091).

 ### Chaumain CoinJoin
 Chaumain CoinJoin was also briefly described by Maxwell: